 Turkey Tail mushrooms contain thirty-five different antioxidants as well as flavonoids and phenols, which also aid in repairing free radical damage.

-The major organs and systems that are protected and repaired by Turkey Tail mushrooms include:
+The major Traditional Chinese Medicine Zang Fu Organs and Systems that are protected and repaired by Turkey Tail mushrooms include:

 Many dogs suffer from common and chronic disorders that can interfere with their lives and their happiness.
 Some common ailments are:

 Turkey Tail mushrooms can be very beneficial for dogs with these conditions, for both treatment and prevention.
-The antibacterial properties of the mushrooms work to fight the underlying bacterial infections that cause these issues in dogs.
+The antibaterial properties of the mushroom work to fight the unerlying bacterial infections that cause these issues in dogs.

 Packed inside these magical mushrooms are substances called beta-glucans.
 These chemicals stimulate cells within the dog’s immune system to aid in fighting disease.
 This helps: